The phrase “less discount paid” on a processing statement can be confusing. It actually means the amount that you’ve paid in processing fees already.

 “Less Discount Paid” Defined

-“Less discount paid” is the term that credit card processing services use to indicate the amount of money that has been in fees throughout a given month.
-In order to determine the total amount paid in processing fees for a given month, you have to add “less discount paid” to the amount charged at the end of the month.
+“Less discount paid” is the term that credit card processing services use to indicate the amount of money that a business has paid in fees throughout a given month.
+Howeer, in order to determine the total amount paid in processing fees that month, you have to add “less discount paid” to the amount charged at the end of the month.

 Follow this link for a detailed breakdown of daily versus monthly discount, including a sample merchant statement that uses daily discount.